jdelic/saltshaker/CERTIFIED_BUILDS.md

 This way, **every** build gets it's own pair of credentials, is packaged up and sent off to be installed on your servers.
-Vault's PKI backend stores the CA key and has no way of exporting it short of reading it's allocated RAM.
+Vault's PKI backend stores the CA key and has no way of exporting it short of reading its allocated RAM.
 The keys to unseal the build server Vault can be easily distributed using Vault's built-in key management protocols.
 Finally, a distributed Vault storage backend like Amazon S3 makes it easy to deploy new build servers and only few people on your